Goinza/Plugins-for-SRPG-Studio/Combat Art/$readme.txt

 2.1 - April 17, 2020
     - Changed the event command to allow the use of variables instead.
 Now you have two options:
         Use the ID directly or use the value stored in a variable.
-    - Changed the name of the event commadn from "CombatArtEventCommand" to "CombatArt".
+    - Changed the name of the event command from "CombatArtEventCommand" to "CombatArt".
     - Fixed a graphical bug where the bonus from a combat art attack would not display properly during the animations of a battle.

 2.2 - May 9, 2020